Child development: Stages

 The final stage of Piaget's cognitive development defines a child as now having the ability to "think more rationally and systematically about abstract concepts and hypothetical events".
-Some positive aspects during this time is that child or adolescent begins forming their identity and begin understanding why people behave the way they behave.
-However, there are also some negative aspects which include the child or adolescent developing some egocentric thoughts which include the imaginary audience and the personal fable.
-An imaginary audience is when an adolescent feels that the world is just as concerned and judgemental of anything the adolescent does as they are; an adolescent may feel as if they are "on stage" and everyone is a critic and they are the ones being critiqued.
+Some strengths during this time are that the child or adolescent begins forming their identity and begins understanding why people behave the way they behave.
+While some weaknesses include the child or adolescent developing some egocentric thoughts, including the imaginary audience and the personal fable.
+An imaginary audience is when an adolescent feels that the world is just as concerned and judgemental of anything the adolescent does as they themselves are; an adolescent may feel as if they are "on stage" and everyone is a critic and they are the ones being critiqued.
 A personal fable is when the adolescent feels that he or she is a unique person and everything they do is unique.
-They feel as if they are the only ones that have ever experienced what they are experiencing and that they are invincible and nothing bad will happen to them, it will only happen to others.
+They feel as if they are the only ones that have ever experienced what they are experiencing and that they are invincible and nothing bad will happen to them, bad things only happen to other people.

 Vygotsky

-Vygotsky was a Russian theorist, who proposed the sociocultural theory.
-During the 1920s–1930s while Piaget was developing his own theory, Vygotsky was an active scholar and at that time his theory was said to be "recent" because it was translated out of Russian language and began influencing Western thinking.
+Vygotsky, a Russian theorist, proposed the sociocultural theory of child development.
+During the 1920s–1930s, while Piaget was developing his own theory, Vygotsky was an active scholar and at that time his theory was said to be "recent" because it was translated out of Russian and began influencing Western thinking.
 He posited that children learn through hands-on experience, as Piaget suggested.
 However, unlike Piaget, he claimed that timely and sensitive intervention by adults when a child is on the edge of learning a new task (called the zone of proximal development) could help children learn new tasks.
-This technique is called "scaffolding," because it builds upon knowledge children already have with new knowledge that adults can help the child learn.
-An example of this might be when a parent "helps" an infant clap or roll her hands to the pat-a-cake rhyme, until she can clap and roll her hands herself.
+This technique, called "scaffolding," builds new knowledge onto the knowledge children already have to help the child learn.
+An example of this might be when a parent "helps" an infant clap or roll their hands to the pat-a-cake rhyme, until they can clap and roll their hands themself.

 Vygotsky was strongly focused on the role of culture in determining the child's pattern of development.
 He argued that "Every function in the child's cultural development appears twice: first, on the social level, and later, on the individual level; first, between people (interpsychological) and then inside the child (intrapsychological).
 This applies equally to voluntary attention, to logical memory, and to the formation of concepts.
 All the higher functions originate as actual relationships between individuals."

-Vygotsky felt that development was a process and saw periods of crisis in child development during which there was a qualitative transformation in the child's mental functioning.
+Vygotsky felt that development was a process, and saw that during periods of crisis there was a qualitative transformation in the child's mental functioning.